aigis-styleguide/aigis/src/en/Documantation/templates.md

 >  you are free to make your style guide look however you would like.
 If you don't feel like going through this process yourself, you can take a look at the templates in our [examples](https://github.com/pxgrid/aigis/tree/master/examples) and [this document's assets](https://github.com/pxgrid/aigis-docs/tree/gh-pages/src/template), and use the assets defined there instead.

 Aigis require HTML templates.
-You can choose template engine from following list.
+You can choose template engine from the following list.

 * EJS: `.ejs`
 * Jade: `.jade`